Salix nakamurana var. yezoalpina

 zone; further info on plant hardiness)

-Sizes available: inquire regarding
+Sizes available: not available

 US price list